SparkinTechProductions/TaskCycle/README.md

 ---

-### Copyright Notice
+License
-This project is publicly visible for reference purposes only.
-All rights are reserved by the author.
-Unauthorized use, modification, or distribution of this code is prohibited.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.